 Organizations often generate Strategic Plans to communicate the leadership’s objectives for the coming year or to convey a new vision.
 While these documents are typically well conceived, the question arises: How will the organization — at all levels — understand and implement the strategy?
 A mid-level manager is often left to ask several questions: “Even with this nice, shiny new document, am I really clear on the organization’s priorities?
 Or, do I now simply have an aggregated laundry list of what is important to my leaders, but in no priority order?
 How can I ensure that I am clearly aligned to these (sometimes) vague proclamations?”

-Too often, this is the case.
-Managers tasked with implementing the strategy are left to struggle through the interpretation of vague guidance and unclear priorities, as well as how to communicate alignment with their leaders’ objectives.
+Too often, managers tasked with implementing the strategy are left to struggle through the interpretation of vague guidance and unclear priorities, while figuring out how to communicate alignment with their leaders’ objectives.
 There is a deep, fundamental organizational need to communicate the strategy down to the lower levels.
-Conversely, it is equally important for those at lower levels to convey implementation effectiveness and back up the hierarchy.
+Conversely, it is equally important for those at lower levels to convey implementation effectiveness back up the hierarchy.
 This is very hard to do, but if it is not done the organization will operate in an inefficient manner with disconnected managers wondering what their leaders really want.

 There is hope!
 Increase your “strategy inclusivity”.
 Enabling your organization to be participants in the strategy, rather than confused observers.
 This inclusivity requires: